Variational Transfer Learning using Cross-Domain Latent Modulation: Experiments

 \textbf{Performance of partial modulation:} The proposed transfer latent space is a generalization of the transfer space.
 Several transfer functions can be satisfied for this purpose.
 We give the performance of the two partial modulation variants described in Section~\ref{subsec:ch4_cdlm_framework}, as shown in Table~\ref{table:ch4_incomplete_modulation_variants_performance}.
-The results show that the CDLM has a better performance than the two variants.
-The partial modulation causes that only the image's second-order moment contributes to the transfer and cross-consistency.
+The results show that the CDLM, with full latent modulations has better performance than the two partial modulation variants.
+This is possibly because the partial modulation causes that only the second-order moments contribute to the transfer and cross-consistency, limiting the development of adaptability.

 \textbf{$\mathcal{A}$-Distance:} $\mathcal{A}$-distance can be used as a measure for domain discrepancy~\cite{Ben-David2007}.
 As the exact $\mathcal{A}$-distance is intractable, a proxy is defined as $\hat{d}_{\mathcal{A}} = 2(1 - 2\epsilon)$, where $\epsilon$ is the generalization error of a binary classifier (e.g., kernel SVM) trained to distinguish the input's domain (source or target).
 Following the protocol of~\cite{Long2015, Peng2020}, we calculate the $\mathcal{A}$-distance on four adaptation tasks under the scenarios of the original images (``Raw''), and the adapted features in DANN and CDLM.
 The results are shown in Fig.~\ref{fig:ch4_A_distance}.
 We observe that both DANN and CDLM reduce the domain discrepancy compared with the Raw images scenario, and the $\mathcal{A}$-distance of CDLM is smaller than DANN's.
 This suggests the domain discrepancy between the source and the target generations gets most reduced by CDLM.